vtexdocs/help-center-content/docs/tutorials/en/configure-employee-benefits-using-master-data-clusters.md

 If they are not, check the article [Creating a field in Master Data](https://help.vtex.com/en/tutorial/how-can-i-create-field-in-master-data) to create a field that identifies the employees and properly configure it for each document corresponding to the employees.
 ![Employee field](https://images.ctfassets.net/alneenqid6w5/58zHOX5joCiSGRfGH1QcVS/550d4899318a5728eb0d73f04a32b710/Employee_field.png)

-<div class="alert alert-info" role="alert">There are many details to completely configure a benefit.
-If you need additional information on this matter, check out the article <a href="https://help.vtex.com/en/tutorial/creating-promotions-2">Creating promotions</a>.</div>
+>ℹ️ There are many details to completely configure a benefit.
+If you need additional information on this matter, check out the article [Creating promotions](https://help.vtex.com/en/tutorial/creating-promotions-2).

 With the field configured, the benefit can be created by following the steps below: